GraceKeane/GraphTheoryProject_G00359990/README.md

 * Research of what Thompson's construction consists of - [Thompson's construction](https://en.wikipedia.org/wiki/Thompson%27s_construction)
 * Showed me the various regular expressions and functions - [Regular Expressions](https://www.tldp.org/LDP/Bash-Beginners-Guide/html/sect_04_01.html)
 * Shows the hierarchy of regex precedence - [C Operator Precedence](https://en.cppreference.com/w/c/language/operator_precedence)
+* Simple example of getting raw input from a user in prompt class - [raw_input function in Python](https://stackoverflow.com/a/5563119/13407257)

 ## Class videos implemented
 ### I implemented the code from the videos separately so that I can see how the application can be broken up into smaller parts